karikittie/api/README.md

 ## Week 3 report
     We have a working prototype at http://web.cecs.pdx.edu/~arredon/worldzer0/worldzer0.php We lost a team member, so no front end progress.
-Some backend python code exists
+Some backend python code exists The trello for the team is https://trello.com/b/7IygXB44/worldzero although I might convert it to the project thing in github